 Renewable Energy – Solar

-A free program offered by the Local Energy Alliance Program in conjunction with the Northern Virginia Regional Commission and its partner local governments.
+Solarize NoVA is a free program offered by the Local Energy Alliance Program in conjunction with the Northern Virginia Regional Commission and its partner local governments.
 There is no cost to consider putting solar on your home.
 Through a competitive review process, LEAP evaluates proposals from local installers and selects a high-quality installer that has committed to providing discounted prices to all program participants.
 With low upfront costs, a streamlined process, and energy savings, Solarize Virginia is a win-win for you and the environment.

 Community Housing Partners weatherization helps qualified families reduce energy costs by improving the energy efficiency and health of their homes using the federal Weatherization Assistance Program and other funding sources.
 In addition, CHP Energy Solutions partners with electric and gas utility companies to provide energy efficiency and energy conservation measures for their age- and income-qualifying residential customers.